More Seasonal Temps Next Week, Still Dry - NewsBreak

 More Seasonal Temps Next Week, Still Dry

 UNDATED -- A slight shift in the pattern next week could allow for more seasonable temperatures.
-Currently, models indicate a trend for near normal temperatures across southern Minnesota,...wjon.com
+Currently, models indicate a trend for near normal temperatures across southern Minnesota,...river967.com

 UNDATED -- A slight shift in the pattern next week could allow for more seasonable temperatures.
-Currently, models indicate a trend for near normal temperatures across southern Minnesota,...wjon.com
+Currently, models indicate a trend for near normal temperatures across southern Minnesota,...river967.com

 Comments / 0